iStore solar inverters and batteries - Updated June 2025

 iStore oversizing with a battery

-250% oversizing is allowed with all iStore hybrid inverters with a battery.
+250% oversizing is allowed, but not always possible, with all iStore hybrid inverters with a battery.

 iStore battery.